Catherine Templeton

 Catherine Templeton is an American attorney and political figure from South Carolina.
 She was a candidate for the Republican nomination for governor of South Carolina in the 2018 election.
-Templeton is the former Director of the South Carolina Department of Labor, Licensing, and Regulation in the Cabinet of Governor Nikki Haley.
+Templeton is the former President of US Brick and the former Director of the South Carolina Department of Labor, Licensing, and Regulation in the Cabinet of Governor Nikki Haley.

 Early life and education

 Catherine was born on December 7, 1970.
-She grew up in Lexington, South Carolina and graduated from Irmo High School in 1989; attended the University of Antwerp and graduated with a B..A in Political Economics and Philosophy from Wofford College in 1993.
-Templeton worked for Roger Milliken and then earned a J.D. degree in 1998 from the University of South Carolina School of Law.
+She grew up in Lexington, South Carolina and graduated from Irmo High School in 1989.
+She attended the University of Antwerp and graduated with a B.A. in political economics and philosophy from Wofford College in 1993.
+Templeton worked for Roger Milliken and then earned a Juris Doctor in 1998 from the University of South Carolina School of Law.

-Legal career
+Career

 After law school, Templeton took a position with the law firm Ogletree Deakins where she specialized in union avoidance and advised Fortune 500 companies.
 Templeton's private sector career was notable for her involvement in fighting labor unions, most notably as the only woman involved in three successful defeats of the historic United Auto Workers drive on Nissan in Smyrna, Tennessee in the late 1990s.

 In 2009, Templeton got involved in a national education effort with retired United States Supreme Court Justice Sandra Day O'Connor designed to increase civics knowledge among middle school students about the way government works.
 Initially, Templeton was the South Carolina pilot co-chair for Our Courts, but the program expanded its scope and its reach to all 50 states and became iCivics and Templeton was named by the Justice as the National Volunteer Coordinator.
 In October 2010, O'Connor recommended Templeton for a judgeship.

 South Carolina Director of Labor, Licensing, and Regulation

 In 2010, Governor Nikki Haley asked Templeton to join then Governor-elect Haley's Cabinet as Secretary of Labor.
 Templeton had voted for Democratic State Senator Vincent Sheheen for governor in 2010 over then-State Representative Haley.
 In 2012, Governor Nikki Haley appointed Templeton to the Director's position at the South Carolina Department of Health and Environmental Control.
 On December 8, 2010, Governor-elect Nikki R. Haley appointed Templeton to be the South Carolina Director of Labor, Licensing, and Regulation (LLR).
 Haley and Templeton were subsequently sued by the AFL-CIO in federal court.
 That case was dismissed in favor of Haley and Templeton.
 Additionally, the National Labor Relations Board filed a Charge against Templeton in April 2011, that was subsequently dismissed.

 Templeton cut staffing for the state's immigration enforcement program from more than 20 to three while head of the LLR.
-In 2011, Templeton halted the LLR audit program that checked whether S.C. employers were verifying the legal immigration status of new hires.
+In 2011, Templeton halted the LLR audit program that checked whether S.C. employers were verifying the legal immigration status of new hires by implementing a state-wide EVerify requirement.